ospalh/anki-addons/pages/Add audio to cards.md

 parent: Download audio

 Without a bit of set-up, audio may be downloaded but not played during review.
-For that the audio field has to be added to a card template.
+To hear the words, the audio field has to be added to a card template.

 ## Template editor